bartnash/documents/ai-ml/ProjectIdeas.md

+# Agentic Support Framework

+Common tools to support an application or suite of applications:

+ - AI Chat agent for end users to request support.
+    - Ask how to questions
+    - Request status of system.
+    - Should enter tickets as needed to request human support
+    - Request support.
+ - Agent should be able to be plugged in to slack
+    - Agent should participate in conversations in slack channel, and be able to be interacted with via / or @
+    - Separate tool for periodically generating question/answer based on slack thread, or could automatically or via prompt summarize resolution of thread and ask if it should be added to knowledgebase.
+This interaction could be visible at end of thread, or could automatically create a separate dialog with support personnel to refine answer, which could then be posted back to thread as conclusion and added to knowledgebase (only after confirmation from human).
+ - Supported by:
+    - RAG database which contains:
+        - Formal documentation
+        - Answers to previous questions.
+        Database should be updated periodically, either scheduled or triggered by document updates.
+        Database should automatically be updated based on discussions in slack channel.
+    - MCP server(s) with tools for:
+        - creating tickets
+        - verifying status of application(s)
+        - automatically initiate conversation (or ticket) to
+            - restart application or components.
+            - update configuration
+            - deploy patches or updates
+            - reach out to other teams support channel.

+    - Unique to each help agent instance:
+        - The initial vector DB documentation source
+        - Tools in MCP server specific to application under support.
+    - Generic for all instances:
+        - RAG database interaction
+          - initial load
+          - scheduled load
+          - triggered load
+        - Slack interface
+          - Ability to summarize discussions and update knowledgebase
+          - Possible ability to initiate thread with support personnel
+          - Creating tickets.
+          - Logic for deciding when to "page" support personnel, and how to escalate.

+# Security Proxy
+As agents interact with local and remote MCP servers and LLMs, there is the potential for unintentional leakage of data via prompts sent to the LLM.
+There should be a huge market for a proxy that could be injected between a corporations network and all external LLMs.
+The proxy could be a pass-thru or could offer filtering capabilities.
+At minimum, it should raise alarms if it notices data passint through that appears to be proprietary or sensitive (customer PII, corporate IP).
+It could also attempt to either block such traffic or attempt to mask it.

 # Photograph Cataloging
 Use generative AI to generate captions for photos, then engage in a conversation with user about each image and refine the caption.
 The end result could be